nachocaru/xaprb.com/content/blog/2014-01-18-how-to-tune-guitar.md

 ![Dulcimer][12]

 Tuning this dulcimer takes a while.
-I start with an octave on the bass course, and tune by fourths and fifths.
+I start with an octave on the bass course.
 Dulcimers can have many different tunings; this one follows the typical tuning of traditional dulcimers, which is essentially a set of changing keys that cycle backwards by fifths as you climb the scale.
 Starting at G, for example, you have a C major scale up to the next G, centered